logsmith/log-flume/Readme.md

 - Create a bucket selection process
 - Create a bucket creation process
 - ~~Create a config guide is AWS creds aren't available~~
+- There needs to be a list of skippable/ignore files
 - Create a config guide is AWS creds aren't correct
 - Get assets to sync Asynchronously